Top 10 Viewpoints in Australia

 Plan your next trip

 The ten viewpoints span every state and territory except WA and SA — both of which contain enough additional viewpoints for their own lists.
-Browse the interactive map for the broader set of sites.
+Browse the interactive map for the broader set of sites across Australia and beyond.